LS-Lab/Coq-dL/README.md

 This repository is organized into the following folders:

-1. coq-tools: a submodule containing some useful tactic
+1. coq-tools: a submodule containing some useful tactics
 2. syntax: syntax of Terms, Formulas, Hybrid Programs and ODEs
 3. semantics: static semantic, dynamic semantics as well as soundness of static semantics (coincidence lemmas)